 UHR sounding sequence uses EHT NDP.
 I.e., there is no UHR NDP.

-UHR COBF sounding sequence is the only UHR sounding sequence
+UHR Co-BF sounding sequence is the only UHR sounding sequence

 [Motion #180, [1] and [249-251]]

 Peer-to-Peer (P2P) communications

 11bn enhances existing mechanism(s) to improve latency for a non-AP STA communication with another non-AP STA on the base channel and off-channel, respectively, by